- Now accepting applications for Fall 2024! Apply by 6/30/24. All application fees currently waived.

 Successful completion of the Loma Linda University Counseling MS program prepares graduates to pursue licensure as Professional Clinical Counselors through the California Board of Behavioral Sciences (BBS).

 Supervised Counseling Practice

-The majority of candidates enter the MS Counseling program in Fall Quarter and complete at the end of Spring Quarter in their second year.
-This requires seven consecutive quarters of full time coursework and commitment to field experience during most school vacations with the exception of major holidays.
+Most candidates enter the Counseling MS program in Fall Quarter and complete at the end of Spring Quarter in their second year.
+This requires seven consecutive quarters of full-time coursework and commitment to the practicum experience.

-- Loma Linda University is a Christian institution dedicated to the values of Compassion, Integrity, Excellence, Freedom, Justice, Purity, and Humility.
+- A Christian institution dedicated to the values of Compassion, Excellence, Humility, Integrity, Justice, Teamwork, and Wholeness.

 - Access to high quality field experience placements on and off campus.

-- Flexible entrance schedules and options for part-time study allow for individualization of programs to meet students' needs.
+- Flexible entrance schedules and options for part-time study.

 *Applications received by the priority deadline are reviewed first and receive admission responses earlier.
 Applications received after the priority deadline and before the standard deadline are reviewed as they are completed until the program has reached capacity.
 If you have any questions about when your application might be reviewed, please contact the program director.